indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * 3-tier architecture?
 (Presentation tier, Application tier, Data tier)
 * 3-layer architecture?
 (DAO (Repository), Business (Service) layer, Controller)
 * What is REST?
+* What is *idempotent* operation?
+(The PUT and DELETE methods are referred to as idempotent, meaning that the operation will produce the same result no matter how many times it is repeated)
+* What is *nullipotent* operation?
+(GET method is a safe method (or nullipotent), meaning that calling it produces no side-effects)
 * Naked objects, Restful objects.
 * What is *aspect-oriented programming*?
 * Why do you need *application server*?